-The BSC & BSE is only open to Trainees undertaking their Advanced Training in Nuclear Medicine.
+The BSC is only open to trainees undertaking their Advanced Training in Nuclear Medicine.
 Trainees must also be an AANMS Trainee Member – if you are not yet a member, please join (it’s free and gives you access to the AANMS TREC and provides you with lots of great learning opportunities and support).

-- Exam: Monday 28th July to Friday 1st August (exam takes a few hours, to be completed on a set day with your supervisor)
+- Exam: 8 weeks after the course (exam takes a few hours, to be completed on a set day with your supervisor)

 - When: To be completed in Year 1 of the Training Program